q: Do you have a catchment area?

 Q: How do I ensure that the tutor is right for me/my child?

-A: Before starting regular lessons, all prospective students are given a complimentary taster lesson with the tutor that we believe to be right for them, based on their personality and interests.
 All of our tutors are very friendly, easy going and reliable and have been hand picked for the job, so you’re in safe hands!

 Q: Do your tutors have disability awareness training?
 Are you all CRB/DBS checked?